 In the bowl of an electric mixer, beat together the egg white, corn syrup, and salt on high-speed for about 4-5 minutes, until it’s nice and thickened and turns white.

 Now, mix in the confectioners’ sugar, vanilla, and cream of tartar on low-speed until combined.

 Hello, marshmallow fluff.

 The marshmallow fluff should stay good in your fridge for about 10 days, so just pop it in there until you’re ready to use it in your ice cream.

-Now, pop your ice cream into an airtight container and put it in the freezer, for about 8 hours.
+Now, pop your ice cream into airtight containers and put them in the freezer, for another 4 hours hours.
 Told ya it was all about patience.

-I let my ice cream freeze overnight.
-And served up a huge bowl of it with some extra candy cane crumbles on top.
+I served up a huge bowl of peppermint ice cream with some extra candy cane crumbles on top.
 If I was going to go through the work of crushing up my candy canes manually, I was going to enjoy them, darn it.

-The peppermint taste was like whoa.
+The peppermint taste is like whoa.
 Which is exactly how I like it.
 Christmas in a bowl!
 But seriously, the ice cream doesn’t have an overpowering peppermint flavor, but it’s definitely there.
 Along with a little bit of crunch from the crushed candy canes.

 You know, I’m actually really sad that Thanksgiving was so late this year.
-It doesn’t feel like there’s enough time to truly feel the holiday spirit and have so many more holiday flavors I want to experiment with.
+It doesn’t feel like there’s enough time to truly feel the holiday spirit or to try all the holiday ice cream flavors I want to experiment with.
 Instead of thinking of the time in “shopping days,” I’m thinking of it in terms of “baking days” and “ice cream making days” and there just aren’t enough left!
 That may be a sign I’m getting old.